High-achieving women often encounter a frustrating paradox: their success can feel like a roadblock to finding love.

 The richest 400 men in the US married women who were on average 7 years younger.
 But when they remarried, they chose mates who were on average 22 years younger.

-This must not necessarily be a case of “gold-digging” and I find it aggressively offensive to label “gold diggers” or “insecure old men” as men or women who choose to date each other.
+This must not necessarily be a case of “gold-digging” and I find it judgmental at best -most likely manipulative– to label “gold diggers” or “insecure old men” people who choose to date each other.

 We could indeed also theorize that there is a strong relationship between resources, genes, and personal character.